 SELECT COUNT * FROM USER WHERE Trial_Start > NOW()::date - 7

-Oftentimes people’s calculation of a metric will differ because of the following reasons: They are calculating it based on a different formula, the data source they are using is different, they might be filtering the data differently, or there is an error in their calculation.
+Oftentimes people’s calculation of a metric will differ because of the following reasons: They are calculating it based on a different formula, the data source they are using is different, the data is being filtered differently, or there is an error in their calculation.